Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity: Proofs for the semi-pulled regime.

 Then Proposition \ref{prop:smallMassTail} is completed by a direct application of Markov's inequality. \end{proof}

-\subsection{Convergence to the Bolthausen-Sznitman Coalescent}
+\subsection{Convergence to the Bolthausen-Sznitman Coalescent.}

-We first provide a criterion for the convergence of (discrete-time) coalescents directed by mass partitions to general $\Lambda$-coalescents.
-In fact the proof of the following proposition is already contained in the proof of Lemma 3.1 \cite{CortinesMallein2017} (see the second display therein, which corresponds to \eqref{eq:nomultcoag} and \eqref{eq:singlCoae1} below) which is in turn based on an adaptation of Theorem 2.1 \cite{MohleSagitov2001} to multinomial offspring distributions.
-An analogue of the following result can also be found in full detail, and within a more general framework, in \cite{JegousseWences2022}.
-Heuristically, equation \eqref{eq:nomultcoag} below ensures that no simultaneous multiple mergers occur in the limit; whilst \eqref{eq:singlCoae1} ensures that the simple multiple mergers converge to those of the $\Lambda$-coalescent.
-To avoid plain repetitions here we only state the result, and then in Lemma \ref{cor:mc} provide a simplification of \eqref{eq:nomultcoag}.
-We then apply these crietria to our case in which the directing random mass partition has the form \eqref{def:mass-partition}.
+{ Our next Proposition \ref{prop:mc}, which is a simple corollary to Proposition 3.1 in \cite{WencesJegousseJOMB2024}, gives a general criterion for the weak convergence to $\Lambda$-coalescents of discrete-time coalescent processes directed by a mass partition $(\eta_1^N,\cdots, \eta^N_N)$ .
+It is also a simplification of Lemma 7.5 in \cite{CortinesMallein2017} that is based on similar heuristics: equation \eqref{eq:nomultcoag2} below ensures that no simultaneous multiple mergers occur in the limit; whilst \eqref{eq:singlCoae1} ensures that the simple multiple mergers converge to those of the $\Lambda$-coalescent.
+We will apply this criterion to prove convergence to the Bolthausen-Sznitman coalescent when the directing random mass partition has the form \eqref{def:mass-partition} and $\beta\in(\beta_c(\rho),1)$. }